scubacabra/gradle-jaxb-plugin/README.md

 ## xjc ##
 This is just the ant xjc task.

-It takes a group of xsd file paths, and parses them, binding as the code tells it to.
+The `dependency` task gives it a list of namespaces to parse and it goes through one by one until it has parsed all the namespaces and all the files in those namespaces